 Most wheels on mountain boards have a diameter of 8 inches.
 This standard works greatly for first-timers.

 Unless you are customizing the board, otherwise, you will get what comes in the pack.

-A brake is an option on mountain boards depends on how you want it.
+A brake is an option on mountain boards depending on how you want it.

 If you look at a brake on your board, you will notice that the hand system is a lot like what you have fitted to a bike, hence the brake mechanism.

-Alternatively, normal bikes will clamp either side of the wheel, mountain boards clamp it on the outside of the two wheels attaches to the front the trucks.
+Alternatively, normal bikes will clamp either side of the wheel, mountain boards clamp it on the outside of the two wheels attached to the front of the trucks.

-The whole can be calibrated to suit to how you would like your brake to respond.
+The whole can be calibrated to suit how you would like your brake to respond.

 How you make it function is just squeezing the trigger, the force will transfer through the wire and tighten onto the brakes.

 The suspending system is recommended for beginners as some of them may not be able to stop at first.

 The equipment can be taken out when starters reach a new level.